ScalaConsultants/octopus-on-wire/README.md

 This file was also marked as `assume-unchanged` and added to `.gitignore`.

-To speed up build process `octopus-on-wire-backend` will copy your existing `~/.ivy2` folder to `docker/run/backend/ivy2` and use this folder as a persistant cache during build.
+To speed up build process `octopus-on-wire-backend` will copy your existing `~/.ivy2` folder to `docker/run/backend/ivy2` and use this folder as a persistant cache during builds.

-To preserve database content between restarts `octopus-on-wire-database` will use `docker/run/database` as a persistant data storage.

 `octopus-on-wire-database` executes `docker/init.sql` and `docker/init.sh` files on start.
 You can use those files to override default settings.

-**TODO**
-- overriding database connection settings with environment variables

 ### The hard way